 c) Does your company have tax or legal problems?

-Factoring companies can work with clients with tax issues as long as a payment plan is in place.
-They can also work with companies with legal problems, provided these are not serious.
+Factoring companies can work with clients who have tax issues as long as a payment plan is in place.
+They can also work with companies that have legal problems, provided the issues are not serious.

 7. Other options